-The average person will spend around $882 during the holiday season, according to the American Research Group, Holiday parties, dinners, gift exchanges, events can drain our bank accounts so quickly especially if we don’t plan the expenses.
-Anytime I share money saving tips with you, one of my first tips of almost every article is to set a budget.
-Today I am going to share with you What to Include in a Christmas Budget.
+Holiday parties, dinners, gift exchanges, events can drain our bank accounts so quickly especially if we don’t plan the expenses.
+Anytime I share money-saving tips with you, one of my first tips of almost every article is to set a budget.
+Today I am going to share with you What to include in a Christmas Budget.

-I usually start thinking about my budget and writing plans mid-summer, but I know those who start planning the day after Christmas.
+I usually start thinking about my budget and writing plans mid-summer, but I know those who start planning the day after Thanksgiving.

 What To Include in a Christmas Budget